dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 *How amazingly word2vec learns the captials and relation with the countries in first example?* Just through simple arithmetic algebra, a + b - c gives the correct answer i.e. France:Paris :: Japan: ?, the answer it predicts is Tokyo, so cool.

 In above embedding models, a word is assigned the same vector representation no matter where it appears and how it's used, because word embeddings rely on just a look-up table.
 In other word, they ignore *polysemy* — a concept that words can have multiple meanings.
 To take this point home, let's consider a example, The way Messi *plays* football, can only be par with the greatest Broadway *plays*.
-Notice the word *plays* in the sentence, the first plays is related to playing while the second plays is more related to drama.
-The traditional embedding models will assign the same vector for both words when in turn we need embedding that also takes into consideration the context in which the word is used.
-Those are the embeddings we will learn about in following approaches and how can we achieve such *context-conscious* embeddings.
+Notice the word *plays* in the sentence, the first plays is related to playing while the second plays is more related to drama. <span class='red'>The traditional embedding models will assign the same vector for both words when in turn we need embedding that also takes into consideration the context in which the word is used.
+Those are the embeddings we will learn about in following approaches and how can we achieve such *context-conscious* embeddings.</span>

-The basic idea of following approaches which we will look into will be to learn representation (depending on context) instead fixed emebedding of each word by training a deep language model and use the representation learned by the language model in downstream tasks.
+<span class='blue'>The basic idea of following approaches which we will look into will be to learn representation (depending on context) instead fixed emebedding of each word by training a deep language model and use the representation learned by the language model in downstream tasks.</span>

 ## CoVe

-In NLP tasks, context matters.
-That is, understanding context is very essential to all NLP tasks as words rarely appear in isolation and also helps in general sense of language understanding tasks.
+<span class='saddlebrown'>In NLP tasks, context matters.</span> That is, understanding context is very essential to all NLP tasks as words rarely appear in isolation and also helps in general sense of language understanding tasks.
 One such example is in Question Answering where understanding of how words in question shift the importance of words in document or in Summarization where model needs to understand which words capture the context clearly to summarize succinctly.
 The ability to share a common representation of words in the context of sentences that include them could further improve transfer learning in NLP.
-This is where CoVe comes into play which transfers information from large amounts of unlabeled training data in the form of word vectors using encoder to contextualize word vector has shown to improve performance over random word vector initialization on a variety of downstream tasks e.g. POS, NER and QA.
+This is where CoVe comes into play, which transfers information from large amounts of unlabeled training data in the form of word vectors using encoder to contextualize word vector has shown to improve performance over random word vector initialization on a variety of downstream tasks e.g. POS, NER and QA.

 ### How it Works?

-CoVe is Contextual Word Vectors, type of word embedding learned by encoder in an attentional seq-seq machine translational model.
+<span class='blue'>CoVe is Contextual Word Vectors</span>, type of word embedding learned by encoder in an attentional sequence-2-sequence machine translational model.
 The team at Salesforce explained CoVe in best way on their [research blog](https://blog.einstein.ai/learned-in-translation-contextualized-word-vectors/), also outlined in [their paper](https://arxiv.org/pdf/1708.00107.pdf).
 We will look at a special case example of Machine Translation from English (source language) to German (target language).

 <p align="center">
 <img src='/images/tl_nlp/cove.png' width="70%"/>